iolanta-tech/iolanta-tech/docs/project/whitepaper/index.md

 In particular,

-* **Last Update** column shows the date of last changes touching the software, observed as of spring 2023;
+* The **Last Update** column shows the date of the last changes touching the software, observed as of Spring 2023;
-* **Available** is the evaluation of the tools' availability as of spring 2023;
+* The **Available** column indicates the evaluation of the tools' availability as of Spring 2023;
-* **Comment** offers some notes about how the first two were obtained.
+* The **Comment** column offers some notes about how the first two were obtained.

 This table is different from the previous one, it highlights different aspects of the data and shows different columns, which brings about another condition:

 {{ render('criterion-customize') }}

-The list of visualization formats listed as columns on {{ render("fig-tools-with-various-visualizations") }} is rather extensive but definitely not exhaustive.
-There might be narrow focused, domain specific visualizations, such as a DNA strand rendering or a chemical formula graph.
-Other visualizations might be medium specific, for instance, an interactive representation of a table intended for viewing in virtual reality.
+The list of visualization formats listed as columns in {{ render("fig-tools-with-various-visualizations") }} is rather extensive but not exhaustive.
+There might be narrow-focused, domain-specific visualizations, such as a DNA strand rendering or a chemical formula graph.
+Other visualizations might be medium-specific, for instance, an interactive representation of a table intended for viewing in virtual reality.

 We can't predict what kind of visualizations developers would want to build for our system, we should give them freedom to build whatever they want.
 A restricted, stripped-down language or notation for visualizations would undermine that purpose.